zhangyhuaee/KinD_plus/README.md

 # KinD++
-This is a Tensorflow implementation of KinD++
+This is a Tensorflow implementation of KinD++.
+(Beyond Brightening Low-light Images)

 We propose a novel multi-scale illumination attention module (MSIA), which can alleviate visual defects (e.g. non-uniform spots and over-smoothing) left in [KinD](https://github.com/zhangyhuaee/KinD).